Animal Kingdom Secrets

 Look closely at Animal Kingdom’s logo on signs around the park.
 In it, you will see a few different animal silhouettes walking by The Tree of Life – one of which is a dragon.
 But Animal Kingdom doesn’t have dragons, right?
 Well, the original park’s design was intended to showcase real, extinct, and imaginary animals, and the area slated to exhibit imaginary creatures was to be named “Beastly Kingdom.”
 Due to budgeting issues, Beastly Kingdom was nixed late into the project.
 The decision came long after the dragon – which was to represent Beastly Kingdom – was already incorporated into the Animal Kingdom design.
 Thus, the dragon remains as a part of the park’s iconic design.

-Silver lining: The newly-opened “Pandora – The World of Avatar” now inhabits the land originally earmarked for Beastly Kingdom.
-Book your FastPass+ reservations for these new attractions because they are very popular and two of Animal Kingdom’s best rides page for more info on these amazing attractions!
+Silver lining: “Pandora – The World of Avatar” now inhabits the land originally earmarked for Beastly Kingdom.
+See our Animal Kingdom’s best rides page for more info on these amazing attractions!

 “Random” Number and Letter Secrets of Animal Kindom